 Dogs With Kidney and Urinary Tract Conditions

 These dogs need proper hydration, which they can get from the moisture of wet food.

 Making the Transition From Dry To Wet Dog Food

-If you have fed your dog dry food only, but would like to incorporate some of the new wet foods into your dog’s diet, slowly and gradually introduce the wet food to minimize intestinal upsets.
+If you have fed your dog dry food only but would like to incorporate some of the new wet foods into your dog’s diet, slowly introduce the wet food to minimize intestinal upsets.
 Be sure to decrease the amount of dry food you serve accordingly.

 How to Feed Wet Dog Food

-Both Dicke and Nelson say dry and wet foods can be fed in any combination: separately, at the same or different times, mixed, and in the morning and evening.
-Nelson, however, notes that it might be best to serve the wet food in the morning so it can be consumed promptly to avoid spoilage.
+Both Dicke and Nelson say feed dry and wet foods in any combination: separately, at the same or different times, mixed, and in the morning and evening.
+However, Nelson notes that it might be best to serve the wet food in the morning to be consumed promptly to avoid spoilage.

 Finally, wet food offers a safe and nutritious substitute for finicky dogs that might otherwise receive table scraps, says Dicke.
 Human foods, such as chocolate, onions, meat bones, raw meat, and raw poultry, can be harmful.
 It’s a better choice to feed wet dog food to satisfy your pet’s cravings.

 Article written by Author: The Dog Daily Expert